brink4531/Brendon_Brinkmann_squareproject/squareproject.app/README.md

 - iPad Air 5th Gen - iOS 15.4

 ## Steps to run the app
-- Unzip squareproject.zip folder
-- Drag 'squareproject' app file onto an iPhone/iPad simulator
+- Drag the 'squareproject.app' file onto an iPhone/iPad simulator

 ## What areas of the app did you focus on?
 - Used Rest API to fetch employee data